BRIC Language Systems: Products and Services

 BRIC Language Systems offers private and group Mandarin, Spanish, and Brazilian Portuguese courses.
 The courses are all taught by actual teachers using online video-conferencing.
+Each class is recorded so that the student can review the material they learned during class.
 The courses are customized to the students’ needs and interests and include cultural sensitivity training.
-Each class is recorded so that the student can review the material they learned during class.

 BRIC also offers internship placement services in China and Brazil.
 BRIC is able to place students in both paid and unpaid internships in most industries in both countries.
-The services include securing interviews, internship placement in the appropriate industry, online language training, face to face language training, resume assistance, interview preparation, housing, visa assistance, cultural adaptation, networking events and 24/7 support.

-BRIC also worked with Shanghai Normal University's School of Business and Finance to provide a business and Mandarin course from 2012 to 2014.
+The services include securing interviews, internship placement in the appropriate industry, online language training, face to face language training, resume assistance, interview preparation, housing, visa assistance, cultural adaptation, networking events, and 24/7 support.
+One such instance of a specified service offered is when BRIC worked with Shanghai Normal University's School of Business and Finance to provide a business and Mandarin course from 2012 to 2014.